Springer Mountain Loop: hiking the Appalachian Trail & Benton MacKaye Trail

 The Springer Mountain Loop departs the overlook, rejoining the Benton MacKaye Trail and turning right.
 The hike crosses Forest Road 42 at Big Stamp Gap and follows the BMT westbound, climbing elevation and switching back through a canopy of mountain laurel and rhododendron.

 The hike reaches the first of several stream crossings at 3.5 miles, hiking through the shallow bed of Davis Creek.
 The damp, water-filled creek valley is a contrast to the dry, windswept landscape of Springer Mountain summit: vibrant green moss covers water-rounded boulders, and abundant wildflowers add vibrant color to the forest floor.

-The Benton MacKaye Trail crosses Davis Creek three times before climbing elevation, rising to meet a junction with the Appalachian Trail at 4.4 miles.
-The Springer Mountain Loop trail turns left at this intersection, following the white rectangular blazes of the AT in a southwest arc to the trailhead.
+The Benton MacKaye Trail crosses Davis Creek several times before climbing elevation, rising to meet a junction with the Appalachian Trail at 4.4 miles.
+This route on the Springer Mountain Loop turns left at this intersection, following the white rectangular blazes of the AT in a southwest arc to the trailhead.
 The hike reaches the Springer Mountain parking area at 4.7 miles, completing the adventure.

-Springer Mountain Loop on the Appalachian Trail and Benton MacKaye Trail: Directions & Details
+Springer Mountain Loop on the Appalachian Trail and Benton MacKaye Trail Map, Directions & Details

 Free.
 Trailhead access is via gravel Forest Service roads.

 34.637467, -84.195317 // N34 38.248 W84 11.719